Kumla: Geography

 Kumla is situated roughly 15 kilometres south of neighbouring city Örebro, and is connected to its much larger neighbour with train and bus commuting.
 Kumla is unusual in terms of municipality seats in Svealand in that there is no connection to any kind of waterway in the centre of the town.
 However, three of the four biggest lakes in the country are within an hour's drive from the town.
 It is also an unusually flat town, since it is situated in the middle of the so-called Närke Plain.
 There is also a very agrarian landscape surrounding Kumla.

 Transport

 Kumla is linked with several roads, including the highway E20 that is passing just west of the locality.
 The E20 is the fastest route to both Gothenburg and Stockholm, which Kumla is situated relatively close to the middle between the two largest Swedish cities.
 E20 passes Örebro as well, but there are several routes which go to the larger neighbour city from Kumla.
 The roads 51 (from Norrköping) and 52 (from Nyköping) also pass through Kumla.

 Kumla also has a train station on the Stockholm-Gothenburg route driven by SJ.

 History

-Traditionally Kumla was known as a shoemaker town with a history back to the first half of the 19th century.
+Kumla was known as a shoe manufacturing town since the first half of the 19th century.
 This history is memorialized in Kumla's Shoe Industry Museum, with a small-scale production of shoes.

 Kumla got the title of a city in 1942, but is since 1971 the seat of the larger Kumla Municipality.